SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

         )
     </script>
 ```

+> The UI5 bootstrap is pinned at 1.72.3 currently due to an issue with elements in the latest version.
+This pinning will be removed as soon as this is resolved.

 Here's a brief summary of what each of these `script` elements are for, in order of appearance in the file: